Discovering the Hidden Brilliance of Poland’s Poetry for Children

 And yet, are books the best way of conveying poetry?
 Many people in Poland think the world is well-versed in names such as Mickiewicz, Tuwim or Szymborska.
 But statistics published in 2015 by Literature Across Frontiers show that Poland produces less books of literature translated into English than almost any other European language in comparison to the size of its population.

 Almost every other European tongue, including Albanian, Catalan and Icelandic, seems to be doing better than Polish at exporting itself in translation.
-And yet, Polish children's books seem to be experiencing a renaissance.
-Stats published at this year's London Book Fair, where Poland was the Market Focus guest, show that while all areas of publishing are in decline, the sales of children's and illustrated books went up by a third in the last five years!
+Still, Polish children's books seem to be experiencing a renaissance.
+Stats published at the 2017 London Book Fair, where Poland was the Market Focus guest, show that while all areas of publishing were in decline, the sales of children's and illustrated books went up by a third in five years!

 Fairy tales always had a serious purpose